umccr/agha-data-validation-pipeline/README.md

 - **manifest-processor:** Would do a quick validation from the manifest received.
 The lambda would update dynamodb from the manifest.txt content for easy access via DynamoDb.
 In general, the lambda would do the following:
     - Add manifest data (agha_study_id and checksum) to DynamoDB
-    - Check if all data in manifest exist
+    - Check if all data in the manifest exist
     - Check if the same eTag has existed (error returned if exist)
     - Check if the manifest has complete/correct data/format
     - Trigger `notification` lambda for the validation result